-Even if these two differences between expletive clauses with definite NP pivots and expletive VPA-clauses could be accounted for, there is a third reason to not analyse the illformedness of the b.-sentences in (27)-(30) as a definiteness effect.
-Danish has two other expletive constructions which are not associated with any definiteness effect and yet these construction exhibit the exact same ordering restriction under VP anaphora as the expletive construction examined above.
-An account of (27b)-(30b) above in terms of the definiteness effect would not extend to these expletive constructions, and would therefore miss a significant generalization.
+Even if these two differences between expletive clauses with definite NP pivots and expletive VPA clauses could be accounted for, there is a third reason not to analyze the ill-formedness of the b. examples in (23)-(26) as a definiteness effect.
+Danish has two other expletive constructions-weather clauses and extraposition structures-which are not associated with any definiteness effect and yet these constructions exhibit the exact same ordering restriction with VP anaphora as the expletive construction examined above.
+An account of (23b)-(26b) above in terms of the definiteness effect would not extend to these expletive constructions, and would therefore miss a significant generalization.